CodeIntelligenceTesting/spring-boot-example/README.md

    your tests.

 # Conclusion
-In this short tutorial, we have shown how to use CI Fuzz CLI to test your API. `cifuzz` offers many more features, and if you are interested simply `cifuzz help`.
+In this short tutorial, we have shown how to use CI Fuzz to test your API. `cifuzz` offers many more features, and if you are interested simply `cifuzz help`.